jaanekaraster/30-day-map-challenge-23/README.md

 ## Day 17: Flow
 ![day17 image](https://jaanekaraster.github.io/30-day-map-challenge-23/day17_flow/day17.png)

-We're now just past the halfway point of the challenge; a sobering reminder that this month is not just about showing off your amazing maps, but also to share your map failures!
+This day was just past the halfway point of the challenge, and for me, a reminder that this month is not just about showing off one's amazing maps, but also one's map failures!

-In light of this, some learnings from Day 17:
+Some learnings from Day 17:
-👉 hashtag#ChatGPT is a great tool for hashtag#geocoding large data sets if you just need it done quickly 👨🏻‍💻️ 👉 Despite the SlaveVoyages resource being extremely detailed and well-structured, there were differences in historical place names or vague references based on the primary source data (i.e. "Africa, port unspecified") that needed to be dealt with or filtered out 🤷🏻‍♂️
+👉 ChatGPT is a great tool for geocoding large data sets if you just need it done quickly.
+👉 Despite the SlaveVoyages resource being extremely detailed and well-structured, there were differences in historical place names or vague references based on the primary source data (i.e. "Africa, port unspecified") that needed to be dealt with or filtered out.
 👉 Once all the point locations were in place, connecting them proved more difficult than expected.
-I tried and failed to do this using the hashtag#python Searoute library.
+I tried and failed to do this using the Python Searoute library.
 Maybe the issue was that the AI-geocoded points weren't accessible by sea?
-For whatever reason, the geocoded CSV and the routing algorithms didn't want to play nice together 😭
+For whatever reason, the geocoded CSV and the routing algorithms didn't want to play nice together.
-👉 Fortunately, the hashtag#QGIS plugin ShapeTools came to the rescue, allowing me to make straight-line, geodesic, or Great Circle lines between multiple point layers 🎉
+👉 Fortunately, the QGIS plugin ShapeTools came to the rescue, allowing me to make straight-line, geodesic, or Great Circle lines between multiple point layers.

 The result: Mapping the Trans-Atlantic Slave Trade, a sample of 5800+ voyages between 1754 and 1842.

-Sometimes you have to lower your expectations and go with the hashtag#flow to simply finish the job.
+Sometimes you have to lower your expectations and "go with the flow" to simply finish the job.
+Of all the maps from the challenge, this was one of those I was most proud of, and I felt it communicated the topic effectively while allowing for viewer exploration.

 [Felt Map](https://rebrand.ly/pxfr2me)